KODI-Kommunen-Digital/Einbeck-GO/README.md

 ### **License**

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License.

 ---